Umm El Qa'ab: Human sacrifice and 1st Dynasty tombs

 Human sacrifice was practiced as part of the funerary rituals associated with the First Dynasty.
 The tomb of Djer is associated with the burials of 338 individuals thought to have been sacrificed.
 The people and animals sacrificed, such as asses, were expected to assist the pharaoh in the afterlife.
 It appears that Djer's courtiers were strangled and their tombs all closed at the same time.
 For unknown reasons, this practice ended with the conclusion of the dynasty, with shabtis taking the place of actual people to aid the pharaohs with the work expected of them in the afterlife.

 Tomb stelas

-Many First and Second Dynasty pharaohs had tomb steles erected outside their tomb with their Serekh and their Horus name listed on it, which helps confirms the identity of the tomb owners.
+Many First and Second Dynasty pharaohs had tomb steles erected outside their tomb with their Serekh and their Horus name listed on it, which helps confirm the identity of the tomb owners.
 The following images shows the surviving tomb steles of pharaohs buried at Umm El Qa'ab.